top of page

 How to visit the Hadzabe Tribe in Tanzania?

-As an African researcher, my passion has always been to immerse myself in the diverse cultures and traditions of different tribes in Tanzania.
+As an African researcher, my passion has always been immersing myself in the diverse cultures and traditions of different tribes in Tanzania, so I started to search for ways to visit the Hadzabe tribe in Tanzania, which has been my long-time dream.
 My first field trip to live among the Hadzabe hunter-gatherers was a truly transformative experience that changed my life.
 Their unique culture, unlike any I had encountered before, left a profound and lasting impact on me, and I want to share with you the reasons behind this.
-When I first arrived in Hadzabe, it had already dawned.
+When I first arrived in Hadzabe's land, it had already dawned.
 The savanna was painted in beautiful golden colors, and the day's heat calmed as the sun set.
 The jeep was bumping up and down on the dusty savanna without roads, and I was thirsty for a drink.
 It had been a long, whole-day drive to get here.
 As we were driving off-road, searching for the Hadzabe with my native guide, Yohana, he suddenly told the driver to stop and jumped out of the vehicle.

 A Hadza man in a cave in Lake Eyasi Tanzania